Discord mic not working is a common problem that many Discord users have experienced while they communicate online.

 To switch off the Exclusive mode take the following steps.

-Right-click on the speaker icon on the Windows system tray on the bottom right corner, choose Open Sound settings.
+- Right-click on the speaker icon on the Windows system tray in the bottom right corner, and choose Open Sound settings.

 Restart your computer and see if your mic is working in Discord.